etherforce/FeTSy/fetsy/webclient/scripts/directives.coffee.md

                 key: '='

 Controller for the field.
 The getTemplateURL() method returns different URLs for each field.
-This depends on the result of getDropdownChoices().
-If a user clicks on a dropdown field, the ticket is changed using a resource method.
+In some cases if the user clicks on a dropdown field or hits Enter, the ticket is changed using a resource method.

             controller: [
                 '$scope'
                 ($scope) ->
                     @ticket = $scope.ticket
                     @key = $scope.key
+                    getNames = (value) =>
+                        @ticket.getAssignees().then (result) ->
+                            # TODO: Filter result by value.
+                            result
                     @getDropdownChoices = ->
                         switch @key
                             when 'status' then [